japelin/SAS_WORDLE/README.md

 %Wordle
 ```

-## If you use SAS9.4 M5 or before, submit below code.
+## If you use SAS9.4 M5 or earlier, submit below code.

 ```
 filename wordle temp;